|Official Plant Name||Nandina Domestica|

 Different varieties produce different colours of foliage, ranging from orange and gold, to red and purple.
 The leaves change colour throughout the year but are typically red or pink in spring when young, green during summer, and then turn amber, red and purple again, as winter takes hold.

 As well as the erect, leathery lance-shaped leaflets, in warm weather the plant also produces white, star-shaped flowers, which grow in large panicles in July and August.
 The flowers are not particularly showy, but their nectar will still attract pollinators to your garden.

 Bright red berries of approximately 5 – 10 mm also appear after flowering, in late autumn and winter.
-These berries are poisonous to some animals and should be kept well away from pets.

 The ‘nandina’ part of the name comes from the Japanese ‘nanten’, whilst the ‘domestica’ refers to the fact that it has been domesticated – the plant has been grown in gardens in China and Japan for centuries.

 It is often placed near doorways in Japan, to dispel the bad dreams of the inhabitants, and in Shanghai it is sold in sprays, to be placed on house altars at New Year, in a similar way that holly is used in the West.

 Heavenly bamboo was first brought to the UK by William Kerr, in 1804.
 It was originally kept in greenhouses, until gardeners realised that it was hardy in a UK climate (although it does not berry as profusely in the UK as in other areas).